webgptorg/promptbook/samples/pipelines/85-foreach-csv.report.md

 ```
 Dear Alice Springfield,

 I hope this email finds you well.
-As one of our most valued customers, I'm thrilled to share some exciting news with you!
+As one of our most valued customers, I'm thrilled to inform you about an exciting new product that I believe will captivate your interest.

-We've just received a truly extraordinary product that I believe will captivate your imagination: our new Fluorescent Uranium Glass Garden Gnome with a built-in UV LED light.
-This isn't just any garden gnome – it's a magical addition to your outdoor space that comes alive at night!
+Introducing our Fluorescent Uranium Glass Garden Gnome with built-in UV LED light!
+This extraordinary piece combines the charm of a traditional garden gnome with cutting-edge technology and a touch of magic.

-Crafted from genuine uranium glass, this charming gnome harnesses the mystical properties of fluorescence.
-During the day, it's a delightful garden companion, but as darkness falls, it transforms into a mesmerizing spectacle.
-With a simple click of its built-in UV LED light, your gnome will emit an ethereal glow, creating a enchanting ambiance in your garden.
+Crafted from glass containing fluorescent uranium oxide, this gnome transforms your garden into a mesmerizing spectacle.
+The built-in UV LED light activates a stunning glow-in-the-dark effect, creating an enchanting atmosphere in your outdoor space as the sun sets.

-Not only is this gnome a unique decorative piece, but it also serves as a natural deterrent for unwanted garden visitors like birds and snakes.
-It's the perfect blend of form and function!
+But it's not just about aesthetics - this clever gnome serves a dual purpose by acting as a gentle deterrent for birds and snakes, helping to protect your beloved garden.

-As one of our most esteemed customers, we wanted you to be among the first to know about this exclusive item.
-Given the limited quantity and high demand, I'd be happy to set one aside for you if you're interested.
+As one of our most esteemed customers, we wanted you to be among the first to know about this unique offering.
+We're confident that this radiant garden guardian will make a delightful addition to your collection.

-Please let me know if you'd like more information or if you'd like to reserve your Fluorescent Uranium Glass Garden Gnome.
-We're always here to assist you in making your garden truly extraordinary.
+Should you have any questions or wish to place an order, please don't hesitate to reach out.
+We're always here to assist you, Alice.

 Thank you for your continued loyalty to Coolstore.
-We truly appreciate having you as part of our family.
+We look forward to hearing from you soon!

 Warm regards,

-[Your Name]
-Customer Relations Manager
-Coolstore
+The Coolstore Team
 ```

 ## Write a email

--   DURATION 7 seconds
+-   DURATION 12 seconds
 -   COST UNKNOWN

 ### Prompt